Maumee Valley Adventurers

 https://ridewithgps.com/routes/45561882

-You should know how to navigate and create routes using RWGPS or other navigation system of your choosing in case of separation from the group.
+You should know how to navigate and create routes using RWGPS or other navigation system of your choosing.
+Instruction on using RWGPS provided upon request.

-• We will leave starting location at 12:00 Saturday and ride approximately 40 mi to the campground
+We will leave starting location at 10:00 Saturday and ride approximately 40 mi to the campground.
+Lunch stop in Blissfield.

 Registration is required.